KMak-Dev/Neural-Evolution-With-Pong/README.md

  ![image](result.png)
 Created with NEAT module, the AI only has two outputs: moving up or down.
 The neural-netowrk considers five inputs:
+* the y positions of the left paddle
-* the y positions of the paddles
+* the y positions of the right paddle
 * y position of the pong
 * velocity of the pong
 * the direction of the pong